panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 export const MemoizedMovie = React.memo(Movie);
 ```

 `React.memo(Movie)` returns a new memoized component `MemoizedMovie`.
-It will output the same content as original `Movie` component, but with one difference.
+It will output the same content as the original `Movie` component, but with one difference.

 `MemoizedMovie` re-renders only if `title` or `releaseDate` props change.

-This is where you gain performance benefit: as long as the memoized component receives the same props as in previous render, React skips re-rendering using the previous saved render output.
+This is where you gain performance benefit: as long as the memoized component receives the same props as in the previous render, React skips re-rendering using the previously saved render output.

+The same functionality for class components is implemented by [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent).

 ### 1.1 Custom comparison of props